kipullaxta/breves.kipullaxta.org.pe/README.md

 This website is built using plain HTML files and hosted on GitHub Pages.
 To build and deploy the website, you need to have [Git] installed on your computer.
 You can then follow these steps:

 - Clone this repository using the command `git clone https://github.com/kipullaxta/breves.kipullaxta.org.pe.git`
-- Make any changes you want to the HTML files in the `docs` folder
+- Make any changes you want to the HTML files in the `docs` folder.
-- Commit and push your changes using the commands `git add .`, `git commit -m "your message"`, and `git push origin main`
+- Commit and push your changes using the commands `git add .`, `git commit -m "your message"`, and `git push origin main`.
-- The website will be automatically updated on GitHub Pages
+- The website will be automatically updated on GitHub Pages.